Recent releases of Microsoft Outlook lack AppleScript, making it impossible to obtain an ID.

-However, Hookmark can at least construct links in Outlook that work until one upgrades.
+However, Hookmark could at least construct links in in the 2016 version of Outlook.

-Microsoft added AppleScript support to the Outlook product roadmap in Ticket 88537 which is scheduled for General Availability in June 2022.
+Microsoft added AppleScript support to the Outlook product roadmap in Ticket 88537 which at some point was scheduled for General Availability in June 2022.

 AppleScript is a language used to automate the actions of the MacOS and many of its applications.
 We will add support for this feature in the new Outlook for Mac.